 Other pain management techniques can vary from advice on painkilling medication to more invasive painkilling techniques such as steroid injections into the spine.
 Injection therapy will depend on an understanding of what might be causing the pain.
 For example, if it is felt the facet joints are making a significant contribution, steroid can be injected into these joints in the same way that other arthritic joints elsewhere in the body can be injected.
 This will bring temporary relief from the arthritic pain but used in combination with other physical techniques such as physiotherapy, can often bring more lasting benefit.

-In our opinion, surgery has very little role to play in the management of pure back pain.
-Surgery is far more usefully employed when there is neurological compression giving rise to sciatica or claudication (hyperlink).
+In our opinion, surgery does not usually help in the management of pure back pain.
+Surgery is far more usefully employed when there is neurological compression giving rise to sciatica or claudication.